niklas-englert/9GAG-Controls/README.md

 [![issues open][issuesImg]][issues]

-A Google Chrome browser extension that tries to make your 9GAG experience better.
+A browser extension that tries to make your 9GAG experience better.
 It adds **controls to video posts**, regulates the **audio volume**, **removes ads**, hides promoted content and allows you to **zoom in on posts**.

 Available on the Chrome Web Store and on Firefox Add-ons.
 Just click: